tidepool-org/platform/README.md

 # Makefile

-* To setup your GO environment for building and editing the project:
+* To setup your Go environment for building and editing the project:

 ```
 make editable